Graduate Students

 Area of Study: High Energy Physics

-I am a first year PhD student interested in high energy experiment.
+I am PhD student in high energy physics working on the ATLAS experiment at the Large Hadron Collider (LHC).
 Prior to coming to Tufts, I received my Bachelor of Science in mechanical engineering from Northwestern, worked in the automotive industry, and researched vibrational impacts to particle physics detectors at the University of Michigan.
-Outside of physics I enjoy reading, dancing, and playing guitar.
+Outside of physics I enjoy reading, cooking, and playing guitar.